Self-Employed? Here’s How to File Your Taxes in Canada

 - Sick leave

-- Benefits for taking care of sick children
+- Benefits of taking care of sick children

 Saving money for taxes